Bijelo Polje: Ethnicity

-The ethnic composition of the municipality in the 2023 census was as follows: 43.13% Serbs, 31.85% Bosniaks, 14.88% Montenegrins, 7.54% ethnic Muslims.
-A total of 2.6% of the population are part of other ethnic groups.
+The ethnic composition of the town of Bijelo Polje in the 2023 census was as follows: 40.16% Bosniaks, 25.25% Serbs, 20.89% Montenegrins, 8.41% ethnic Muslims.
+A total of 1.82% of the population are part of other ethnic groups and 3.47% are undeclared.

 Religion

 Bijelo Polje is religiously diverse, with the majority of the population adhering to Islam and Eastern Orthodoxy.
-The Islamic community primarily consists of Bosniaks and ethnic Muslims, while Orthodox Christianity is predominantly practiced by Serbs and Montenegrins.
-Religious institutions, such as mosques and Orthodox churches, are an integral part of the town's cultural and social fabric, reflecting its multi-ethnic and multi-religious character.
+Islamic community primarily consists of Bosniaks and ethnic Muslims, while the Orthodox Christianity is predominantly practiced by Serbs and Montenegrins.
+Religious institutions, such as mosques and churches, are an integral part of the town's cultural and social fabric, reflecting its multi-ethnic and multi-religious character.
 Despite historical challenges, Bijelo Polje is known for its peaceful coexistence and tolerance between different religious communities.

 Culture and sights

-Bijelo Polje was the birthplace of the oral poet Avdo Međedović and of many prominent writers such as Ćamil Sijarić, Miodrag Bulatović, Risto Ratković and Dragomir Brajković as well as basketball player Nikola Peković and Swedish footballing brothers Ajsel and Emir Kujović.
+Bijelo Polje was the birthplace of many prominent writers such as Ćamil Sijarić, Miodrag Bulatović, Risto Ratković and Dragomir Brajković as well as basketball player Nikola Peković.